imkaiwhyask/imkaiwhyask/README.md

 ---

 ## 🚀 What I'm Working On
 - 🖼️ Building frontend projects and UI systems
-- ⚙️ Managing and expanding IT infrastructure (AD, VMware, networking)
+- ⚙️ Managing and expanding IT infrastructure (Active Directory, VMware vSphere, FortiGate networking)
-- 🔐 Deploying SIEM and security monitoring (Wazuh)
+- 🔐 Deploying and tuning SIEM with Wazuh + Grafana for security monitoring and visualization
+- 🔑 Rolling out hybrid identity with Microsoft Entra Connect (M365 ↔ AD sync)
+- 🗄️ Administering NAS and file server infrastructure
 - 🐍 Writing automation scripts with Python
 - ☁️ Learning DevOps workflows and cloud fundamentals (AWS/GCP)